Village public houses

 The Spade and Shovel is a late 19th-century building on the high street.
 The original pub was thatched but a large fire destroyed this earlier building.
 The Peterborough Standard of October 1891 reported a large fire and total destruction of a public house in the village.
 This was the Spade and Shovel owned by Messrs, Goodwin, brewers of Newark-on-Trent.
 At the time the landlord was Mr George Reynolds who had been a tenant for just two years.
 The Peterborough Standard reported that “The building was a very old one, and, like the majority of others in the street was thatched”.
 Mr Reynolds had smelt the burning on a Sunday and after a careful search had decided that something was amiss with the Chimney.
 Smoke was smelt again during the evening but its position could again not be discovered.

 At 3 am Monday morning Mr Forth who lived opposite the pub noticed that the roof was on fire and raised the alarm.
-Around 6 am a boy was despatched by ‘Pony’ to Peterborough to summon the Fire Brigade, by the time they arrived the roof had already fallen in taking some of the inner walls with it and all they could do is prevent the fire spreading to adjoining properties.
+Around 6 am a boy was dispatched by pony to Peterborough to summon the Fire Brigade, by the time they arrived the roof had already fallen in taking some of the inner walls with it and all they could do is prevent the fire spreading to adjoining properties.
 Water was drawn from nearby wells and although the Spade and Shovel was beyond help, the thatched cottage next door was saved due to the efforts of those trying to prevent the spread.

 The fire was found to be caused by a wooden beam that ran into the open chimney.
 Just about everything was destroyed, the heat was reported to of been so great the iron bedsteads were “twisted and bent about until they were almost unrecognisable”.
 Mr Reynolds estimated the loss to be around £250, equivalent to £250,000 today.
 The pub was re-built within a few years and reopened for business.